-For individuals, COVID certification predominantly means providing proof of being vaccinated via the NHS COVID Pass.
-However, for people who are not vaccinated, they can demonstrate they are not infectious via a PCR or lateral flow test.
+For individuals, COVID certification predominantly means providing proof of being double vaccinated via the NHS COVID Pass or an international equivalent.
+However, for people who are not vaccinated, they can demonstrate they are not infectious via a negative PCR or lateral flow test result.

 Do I need COVID certification to attend a match at Emirates Stadium?